The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Thuparama and platform

-The vatadage is thought to be an architectural structure unique to Sri Lankan Buddhism and while the wooden roof has not survived, the pillars do give a clue as to how it would have worked.
-It seems likely that the pillars that we see standing were put back up by restoration crews in the past hundred years.
+The vatadage is thought to be an architectural structure unique to Sri Lankan Buddhism.
+While the wooden roof has not survived, the pillars do give a clue as to how it would have looked.
+It seems likely that the pillars currently standing were put back up by restoration crews in the past hundred years.

 A model of the Vatadage of Anuradhapura's Thuparama